unskript/Awesome-CloudOps-Automation/README_extending_docker.md

 ### Creating a schedule for checks to run periodically

 You can create a schedule to run built-in (pre-coded) or custom checks.
-This recipie describes how to configure the docker so it runs the schedule periodically.
+This recipe describes how to configure the docker so it runs the schedule periodically.

 1. Copy the scheduler template file to  `YOUR_REPO_DIRECTORY`